The 2016 survey, supported by Wellingtone, received almost 5,000 responses from project professionals across the UK.

 APM Salary and Market Trends Survey 2016

-APM’s Salary and Market Trends Survey 2016 is the largest of its kind in the UK with insights from almost 5,000 project professionals across multiple sectors.
+APM, the Chartered body for the project profession, produced the Salary and Market Trends Survey 2016 - the largest of its kind in the UK with insights from almost 5,000 project professionals across multiple sectors.

 The report offers an in-depth insight into the profession and allows us to see current growth and trends throughout the industry.

 Data throughout the survey paints a positive and satisfied picture for the project profession.

 The research will help APM and Wellingtone to continue providing a dedicated service to the project management profession; this includes high quality career development advice and resources for project professionals across all sectors.

 Almost 5,000 respondents took part in the survey throughout 2016.
 Respondents were drawn from a number of backgrounds including project managers, board members and recruiters.

 What did you discover?

 The 2016 Salary and Market Trends Survey revealed an evolving profession with high earning potential averaging £50,000 and 82 per cent of respondents reporting to be fairly or very satisfied.

 A growing number of contractors are now operating as a limited company and are seeing the rewards.
 With contactors earning 73 per cent more than employees, taking home on average £85,000 compared to the £49,000 of an average employee.